BernardoMG/rails-docker-boilerplate/README.md

 # rails-docker-boilerplate
-Simple boilerplate to dockerize a Rails application with PostgresQL
+Simple boilerplate to dockerize a Rails application with PostgreSQL

 ## How to build and run the app